+Year 1 Learning Objectives Key vocabulary

+Autumn 1

-Year 1 Learning Objectives Key vocabulary Autun in 1 To be able to identify and describe similarities and differences between my own childhood and a grandparent's childhood.
+History: My Family History To be able to identify and describe similarities and differences between my own childhood and a grandparent's childhood.
 (NC - identify similarities and differences between different periods).
-Oral history, same, different, compare, before, after, past, now, timeline, 20th century, 1950s, 1960s, 21st century, grandparent, growing up, year, clue, artefact, matching, modern, old, terraced house, flats, bungalow, semidetached, detached, inventions, supermarket, shopping mall, shopkeeper, To be able to identify and describe similarities and differences between my home and a home in the 1950s/1960s.
+To be able to identify and describe similarities and differences between my home and a home in the 1950s/1960s.
 (NC - Develop an awareness of the past) To be able to identify and describe similarities and differences between the toys we play with now and toys played with in the 1950s/1960s.
-(NC - identify similarities and differences between different National Curriculum Key words: changes, living memory, events, significant, nationally, individuals, contributed, compare, past, present, now, similarity, differences, timeline.
-History: My Family History periods). , To be able to identify and describe similarities and differences between shops today and those when our grandparents were children.
+(NC - identify similarities and differences between different periods).
+To be able to identify and describe similarities and differences between the toys we play with now and toys played with in the 1950s/1960s.
+(NC - identify similarities and differences between different periods).
+To be able to identify and describe similarities and differences between shops today and those when our grandparents were children.
 (NC - Changes within living memory).
 To be able to identify and describe similarities and differences between our own experience of school and our grandparents' experience.
 (NC - ask and answer questions, choosing parts sources to show that they know and understand key features).
 To be able to use my knowledge of Granparent's school to take part in a role play.
 (NC - Identify different ways in which it is represented).
+Oral history, same, different, compare, before, after, past, now, timeline, 20th century, 1950s, 1960s, 21st century, grandparent, growing up, year, clue, artefact, matching, modern, old, terraced house , flats, bungalow, semi-detached, detached, inventions, supermarket, shopping mall, shopkeeper, greengrocer, tobacconist, market, delivery vans, cash register, rationing, playground games, punishments, 3Rs (Reading, writing and arithmetic), school, chalkboard, dip pen and ink.
+National Curriculum Key words : changes, living memory, events, significant, nationally, individuals, contributed, compare, past, present, now, similarity, differences, timeline.
+NC - Use a wide range of vocabulary of everyday historical terms

+Spring 1

-Sprin g 1 To learn about what explorers did in history and do now, and explain their achievements.
-(NC - develop an awareness of the past, using common words and phrases relating to the passing of time). explorer, map, discover, equipment, adventure, trade, great, desert, caravan, Hajj, uncharted, navigation, botanist, naturalist, indigenous, pirate, territory, replica, polar, hero, equipment, race, recent, astronaut, space, memorial, achievement, significant.
-History: The Greatest Explorers To learn about the life of Ibn Battuta and why his travels are important.
-(NC - learn about the lives of significant individuals in the Ibn Battuta Captain Cook past, events beyond living memory that are significant).
-To learn about Captain Cook's achievements, and why there are differing views about him deserving the title of a great explorer.
-Roald Amundsen Captain Robert Falcon Scott Sunita Williams
+History : The Greatest Explorers To learn about what explorers did in history and do now, and explain their achievements.
+(NC - develop an awareness of the past, using common words and phrases relating to the passing of time).
+To learn about the life of Ibn Battuta and why his travels are important.
+(NC - learn about the lives of significant individuals in the past, events beyond living memory that are significant). explorer, map, discover, equipment, adventure, trade, great, desert, caravan, Hajj, uncharted, navigation, botanist, naturalist, indigenous, pirate, territory, replica, polar, hero, equipment, race, recent, astronaut, space, memorial, achievement, significant.
+Ibn Battuta Captain Cook Roald Amundsen Captain Robert Falcon Scott